alifcapital/EventStorage/README.md

 The event provider support a few types: `MessageBroker`-for RabbitMQ message or any other message broker, `Sms`-for SMS message, `Http`-for Http requests, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
 Depend on the event provider, the event subscriber must implement the necessary publisher interface: `IMessageBrokerEventPublisher`, `ISmsEventPublisher`, `IHttpEventPublisher`, `IWebHookEventPublisher`, `IEmailEventPublisher` and `IUnknownEventPublisher`- for `Unknown` provider type.

-Now you can inject the `IOutboxEventManager` interface from anywhere in your application, and use the `Store` method to publish your event.
+Now you can inject the `IOutboxEventManager` interface from anywhere in your application, and use the `StoreAsync` method to publish your event.

 ```
 public class UserController : ControllerBase